lambdaclass/austral.rs/README.md

 # austral
-An implementation of the Austral language compiler in Rust
+An implementation of the Austral language compiler in Rust.
+Austral is a new systems programming language.
+It uses linear types to provide memory safety and capability-secure code.

 ## Requisites
 - LLVM 17 with MLIR support.